HetPatel-0209/Web-Dev.-Journey/coursera/CapstonFinal/README.md

 # Final Project for Web Design for Everybody Capstone from the Michigan University
-# Developed By Ali Ahmed Tarmoush
+# Developed By Het Patel
 # Features of the  portfolio :
 1. HTML5.
 2. CSS3.